-Use of this technique simplifies and streamlines the process of analyzing Raman spectra, requiring almost no knowledge of MATLAB code to run and producing fit data for the spectra in addition to presenting these results in a manner that is easily reproducible or able to be applied to later analyses.
-There are some subtleties in using the program that suggest a user should familiarize themself with use before assuming any results they get are physically motivated.
+Use of this technique simplifies and streamlines the process of analyzing Raman spectra, requiring almost no knowledge of MATLAB code to run and producing 'goodness of fit' data for the spectra.
+These results are presented in a manner that is easily reproducible and able to be applied to later analyses.
+There are some subtleties in using the program that suggest a user should familiarize themself with use before assuming any results they get are consistent with or reflective of molecular structure.